ivanfba/scrum/README.md

-# scrum
+# Scrum Voting
-This is a HTML/JS page for Scrum voting in PHP/JSON
+This is a little project for Scrum Voting that uses HTML/JS and PHP to store the results in a JSON file.